Oh Well (song): Release

-Instead of including "Oh Well" on the UK track listing of Then Play On, the label chose the song as the band's next single, which came as a surprise to the song's writer, Peter Green, who expected Kirwan's "When You Say" to receive that designation.
-Hesitant to release "Oh Well Part 1" as a single, Green lobbied to make "Part 2" the A-side instead, but to no avail.
-Fleetwood and McVie bet Green eight pounds apiece that "Oh Well" would flop, but the single instead went on to chart in several territories.
+Instead of including "Oh Well" on the UK track listing of Then Play On, the label chose the song as the band's next single, which came as a surprise to the songwriter, Peter Green, who expected Kirwan's "When You Say" to receive that designation.
+Hesitant to release "Oh Well (Part 1)" as a single, Green lobbied to make "Oh Well (Part 2)" the A-side instead, but to no avail.
+He believed that Part 1 was more likely to receive airplay and thought that Part 2 would "take a few listens to get used to".

+Fleetwood said that the band initially thought "Oh Well" should be the band's next single upon the song's completion, but he and McVie doubted its commercial viability upon listening to it again.
+In an October 1969 interview with NME, Green said that he "would not be surprised" if the single did not perform well and admitted that he would be "disheartened" if this was the case.
+Fleetwood and McVie bet Green money that "Oh Well" would fail to chart on the grounds that it was "too sad", but the single instead went on to chart in several territories, including number two in the UK and number 55 in the US.

-After the single was released, US versions of Then Play On were updated to include the song.
-The album edit of "Oh Well" simply joined the two sides of the single as one track, entitled "Oh Well" (lasting 8:56), so that "Part 2"'s beginning is heard twice.
+After the single was released, US versions of Then Play On were updated to include the song, replacing Kirwan's "When You Say" and "My Dream".
+The album edit of "Oh Well" joined the two sides of the single as one track, entitled "Oh Well" (lasting 8:56), so that the second part's beginning is heard twice.
 It was repeated on the worldwide original CD release.
-A 1972 US reissue of the single featured just the electric "Part 1" without the coda.
-Other reissues of the song, including on the Greatest Hits album and the 2013 Deluxe Then Play On, feature the original single releases of Part 1 (with coda) and Part 2 as two separate tracks.
+A 1972 US reissue of the single featured just the electric "Oh Well (Part 1)" without the coda.
+Other reissues of the song, including on the Greatest Hits album and the 2013 deluxe Then Play On, feature the original single releases of part 1 (with coda) and part 2 as two separate tracks.